Ask a doctor about a prescription for VENLAFAXINE RETARD NORMOGEN 37.5 mg PROLONGED-RELEASE HARD CAPSULES

 Venlafaxine Retard Normogen37.5 mg prolonged-release hard capsules EFG

-Venlafaxine is an antidepressant that belongs to a group of medications called serotonin and norepinephrine reuptake inhibitors (SNRIs).
-This group of medications is used to treat depression and other conditions such as anxiety disorders.
-The exact mechanism of action of antidepressants is not fully understood, but they may help increase levels of serotonin and norepinephrine in the brain.
+Venlafaxine is an antidepressant that belongs to a group of medicines called serotonin and norepinephrine reuptake inhibitors (SNRIs).
+This group of medicines is used to treat depression and other conditions such as anxiety disorders.
+It is not fully understood how antidepressants work, but they may help to increase the levels of serotonin and norepinephrine in the brain.

 Venlafaxine is a treatment for adults with depression.
 It is also a treatment for adults with the following anxiety disorders: generalized anxiety disorder, social anxiety disorder (fear or avoidance of social situations), panic disorder (panic attacks).
-Treating depressive and anxiety disorders properly is important to help you feel better.
-If left untreated, your condition may not go away or may worsen and become more difficult to treat.
+Properly treating depressive and anxiety disorders is important to help you feel better.
+If left untreated, your condition may not improve or may worsen and become more difficult to treat.

 Do not takeVenlafaxine Retard Normogen